 The Conservancy hopes that you will be able to visit Cumberland Island.
 We believe that it is a place that helps transform people.
 Only by visiting the island can one be affected by its charm and grace.
 We hope you are able to come.

 If you intend to camp on the island, or simply be a daytripper, you should contact the National Park Service for access.
-For information including ferry schedules and camping reservations visit the National Park Service’s Cumberland Island website at here.
+For information including ferry schedules and camping reservations visit the National Park Service’s Cumberland Island website here.

 Getting to and from the Island: